andyzg/gallery/README.md

 # Gallery
 A static site generator for your photo albums.
 A 🤑free🤑 Squarespace alternative for your photos.
 Live demo at http://andyzhang.net/gallery

+Gallery is a side project of mine to allow me to create a more curated version of my photography portfolio.
+It's intended to have a simple setup process that is accessible by anyone.
+If you have any feedback for Gallery, I'd love to hear it :)

 ## Requirements
 5 minutes of your time and photos📸 you love 🎉! (+ git and python)